Amtrak ordered to take rail safety steps after crash

 Amtrak said in a statement it would implement the FRA’s directives immediately.

-Feinberg added that the most important safety step will be full implementation of positive train control, a more robust system for avoiding accidents than ATC.
+FRA acting Administrator Sarah Feinberg said the most important safety step will be full implementation of positive train control, a more robust system for avoiding accidents than ATC.

 Robert Sumwalt, a member of the National Transportation Safety Board, the agency conducting the federal probe, said this week positive train control would have prevented the accident if it was in operation along that stretch of track.